 What foods are good for birds?

-Food like meal worms, fat balls, crushed peanuts, dried fruit, seeds, and grains are all good high energy, nutrient rich choices for birds.
+Birds in winter need even more food to get through.
+Food like meal worms, fat balls, crushed peanuts, dried fruit, seeds, and grains are all good high energy, nutrient-rich choices for birds.

 Even foods from your kitchen are a good source of energy for them.
 Grated cheese, porridge oats, soft fruit, unsalted bacon, cooked rice, pasta, and the insides of cooked potatoes are great choices.
 And don’t forget they’ll need water to drink and to bathe in.

-Here’s some tips on how you can help birds to survive this cold snap:
+Here’s some tips on how you can help birds in winter:

 - Put black sunflower seeds, sunflower hearts, sunflower-rich mixes, or unsalted peanuts in hanging bird feeders.